hexawyz/Exo/Razer DeathAdder V2 Pro.md

 `tshark' -r "INPUT.pcapng" -T fields -e usb.irp_info.direction -e usb.data_fragment "usb.data_len >= 90 and usb.device_address == 48" > OUTPUT.txt`

 Sending invalid requests to the device seem to generate responses starting with `03`.
 I am thus assuming that `03` indicates an invalid command.
 (Maybe due to the state of the device)
+It seems responses starting with `05` can also be received to indicate an error.
+(Trying to enable the reactive effect on the dock does that 🙂)

+So far, I'm assuming the meaning is that of a status code:

+	- `00` Request
+	- `01` Please Retry (It seems the checksum can often be invalid in this case ?
+Did not notice that before, but the dock seems to do that)
+	- `02` Success
+	- `03` Invalid Command Parameter ?
+	- `04` Not Available
+	- `05` Invalid Command Parameter ?
+	- `NN` Other error

 ## Requests sent to devices when the service is starting